andreassiegel/4ndrs.xyz/content/posts/multiple-tool-versions-via-homebrew.md

 ### Install new Version

-To install the latest version, first get the latest formulae and then install it using the following command:
+To install the latest version, first, get the latest formulae and then install it using the following command:

 ```sh
 $ brew update